-The goal of leaving someone alone is to disconnect not only from your partner or ex but also from the relationship either with the intention of reconnecting later, or not reconnecting at all, ever.
+The goal of the no contact approach to giving an ex space is to disconnect not only from your ex but also from the relationship either with the intention of reconnecting later, or not reconnecting at all, ever.

 There are many inherent problems with disconnecting from a relationship when what you really want is connection.
 Most people are either unaware of the risks, are only thinking about their “emotional survival” or just following what the “experts” say.
 Many find out about the risks when they try to reconnect with their ex.